box/developer.box.com/guides/box-sign/create-sign-request.md

 <Message type='warning'>

-The sender must have download privileges to the file in Box.
+The requester must have download privileges to the file in Box.
 Please review our [collaboration levels][collab] to ensure this requirement is met.

 </Message>